-City Chance for Hurricane-Force
+5 City Chance for

+ER PA Hurricane-Force

 Winds

-Key West 16%
+Key West 13%

-Marathon 14%
+Marathon 10%

 Naples 2%

-Chances for hurricane-force sustained winds have increased in the Florida Keys.
-They remain the same for Southwest Florida.
+Chances for hurricane-force remain nearly the same.
 While chances are small, they are relatively significant.

 Damaging Wind Threat Overview

 The greatest wind threat is across the Florida Keys and the coastal areas of far southern Florida.
 Sustained winds of 55-75 mph are possible in these areas with gusts of 75-85 mph possible.